-- 4.4.2 The consultation process highlighted that grazing rights have been, and are being, exercised on Mynydd Maen on a regular basis either as periodic or active graziers.
-The livestock are hefted over the large area of common land as there are no physical boundaries. - 4.4.3 Consultations with the active graziers have indicated that grazing rights have been actively exercised on the common in previous years and they will continue to use the grazing rights in the future.
-The number of graziers and the volume of stock that graze the common varies on an annual basis and within any grazing season.
+- 4.4.2 The consultation process has highlighted that grazing rights have been, and are being, exercised on Mynydd Maen on a regular basis either as periodic or active graziers.
+The livestock are hefted over the large area of common land as there are no physical boundaries. - 4.4.3 The number of graziers and the volume of stock that graze the common varies on an annual basis and within any grazing season.

-4.5 Public access
+4.5 Public Access

-- 4.5.1 The Countryside and Rights of Way (CROW) Act 2000 provides rights of access to public areas defined as access land which includes registered common areas. - 4.5.2 To compensate for the loss of the release land, the replacement land will be registered as common land and will be subject to the rights that are currently in place on the common.
-As noted above and shown at Appendix 1, the replacement land is located immediately adjacent to the common.
-These areas, which comprise 14.50 hectares, will be available for use by the public areas that were not previously available but will become part of the common.
-These areas of land provide more than sufficient compensation with a total of 14.48 hectares being taken out and replaced by 14.50 hectares.
-The provision of this additional land, which can be used by the public, increases the overall land available for public access. - 4.5.3 If required during construction, for safety reasons, the areas where development is to take place will be temporarily fenced off.
-From our own observations and various discussions, the main public uses on the common are for rambling, horse riding and mountain biking.
-The proposed access tracks will provide enhanced access to parts of the common within the site area.
-These tracks could be used by commoners for access and could also be used by riders, ramblers and mountain bikers. - 4.5.4 There are Public Rights of Way within the site area these are shown on the plan in Appendix 1.
-Where construction of the turbines and access tracks affects these rights of way then applications may be made to the relevant local authorities for the rights of way to be diverted on a permanent or temporary basis.
-These applications would be assessed on their own merits. - 4.5.5 Use of the common for equine use is limited to amenity use under a permissive right granted by the landowners.
-Having visited the site on several occasions, the use of the common for equine purposes is minimal and spread out across the whole common without any defined areas of use.

-- 4.5.6 Use of the common by mountain bikes is commonplace albeit appears to be more prevalent to the south of the common on CL28 where the common adjoins the Cwmcarn scenic drive and Cwmbran areas.
-The impact of the wind farm upon mountain bike use is likely to be minimal/beneficial - 4.5.7 The proposed replacement land will be registered as common land and will be subject to the same rights as the existing common land.
-The public will also be able to access the 14.50 hectares of replacement land which was not previously available to the public increasing the overall volume of land available for recreation, walking and other public use.
+- 4.5.1 The Countryside and Rights of Way (CROW) Act 2000 provides rights of access to public areas defined as access land which includes registered common areas.
+If required during construction, for safety reasons, the temporary construction area will be temporarily fenced off. - 4.5.2 From our own observations and various discussions, the main public uses on the common are for rambling, horse riding and mountain biking. - 4.5.4 There are Public Rights of Way within the temporary construction area these are shown as dark green dashed lines on the plan in Appendix 1.
+Where the construction of the turbines and access tracks affects these rights of way then applications will be made, where necessary, to the local authorities for the rights of way to be diverted on a permanent or temporary basis. - 4.5.5 Use of the common for equine use is limited to amenity use under a permissive right granted by the landowners.
+Having visited the site on several occasions, the use of the common for equine purposes is minimal and spread out across the whole common without any defined areas of use. - 4.5.6 Use of the common by mountain bikes is commonplace albeit it appears to be more prevalent to the south of the common on CL28 where the common adjoins the Cwmcarn scenic drive and Cwmbran areas.
+The impact of the wind farm upon mountain bike use is likely to be negligible.